lanmarc77/esp-audio-book-player/README.md

 integrated in an old speaker that otherwise might have landed in the trash:
 ![image](pictures/speaker_integrated.jpg)

-the portable/smaller version:
+the portable/smaller prototype version:
 ![image](pictures/mobile_version.jpg)

 [first poc](pictures/first_poc.jpg)

 # Why?
-Currently (2023) one really needs to search hard to find an offline only audio book player that is able to play files from an SD card and at the same time sorts the files based on their name and remembers and resumes the listening position.
+Currently (2023) one really needs to search hard to find an offline only non tracking audio book player that is able to play files from huge SD cards and at the same time sorts the files based on their name and remembers and resumes the last listening position.
-Many people will use subscription services with the apps on their smartphone.
-These services and the apps can be canceled at any time.
-May it be politics or economic reasons.
+Many people nowadays will use subscription services with corresponding apps on their smartphone.
+These services and the apps usually track the users.
+The can also be canceled at any time.
+May it be for politics or economic reasons.
 They usually do not allow you own the audio book but only sell a license to listen at it for as long as the company exists or is allowed to do business with you.
 I have an audio book collection that I created by only buying if I can download the files or copy them e.g. from a CD to keep them.
+Without DRM.
-All my audio books are stored in AMR-WB as for me the quality with 24kBit/s is good enough.
+All my audio books are converted to and then stored in AMR-WB as for me the quality with 24kBit/s mono is good enough.
 This shrinks an MP3 file to approx. 1/10ths when using AMR-WB and also makes the backup cheap.
 One CD with AMR-WB can hold 60hrs, a DVD 350hrs, a 25GB BD-R 2000hrs+.
 Using existing electronics hardware modules and the software of this repository I can now build a device that just plays my audio books.
 Not more, not less.
 And it most likely will do so in 30years assuming nothing breaks.
 There are still 30yrs+ old Nintendo Gameboys that work like a charm and are being refurbished.
 Additionally I can change the behavior of the software as I like.
-If necessary I can install the whole development environment in an offline virtual machine and will still be able to compile even if the hardware manufacturer of the main controller board does not exist anymore.
+The whole development environment works offline and can also be installed in an offline virtual machine and will still be able to compile even if the hardware manufacturer of the main controller board does not exist anymore.

 # Videos